toukubo/new_os/OS/Concepts/Getting Things Done.md

 - Project
 - Task performer
 - Time
 Is chosen as context, these 2 are organized, in otherwords, assign.
 This is read as organize.
 Eventually, the process of moving the Inbox to the Project Inbox will be read as Triage.
-This Triage can also be viewed as a delivery to Team and Project
+This Triage can also be viewed as a delivery to LineHead of Team and Project from OS.

 -----------------
 Getting Things Doneとは何か